AdobeDocs/experience-manager-headless-adaptive-forms.en/help/build-engaging-forms-using-core-components-and-headless-adaptive-forms-on-aem-65-forms.md

     ```

-1. Add the following at line 105 to use a different variant of component and save the file.
+1. Add the following at line 105 to use a different variant of the component and save the file.
 Use the **CTRL + S** switch combination to save the file.

     ```Shell